github/docs/content/development/osmand-file-formats/osmand-voice-package.md

 ---
-title: Voice package
+title: Voice packages
-intro: 'Documentation about recorded and TTS-syntetized voice packages used to speak navigation instructions'
+intro: 'Documentation about recorded and TTS-synthetized voice packages used to speak navigation instructions'
 versions: '*'
 ---